Writing Race, Gender, and the Social: Experiments Beyond Representation (Q3199)

 30 credits, Level 6

-The module will help you to bring creative writing and critical practice together in order to best navigate your aims and objectives for writing.
-Final assessment will involve a 6,000-word critical/creative dissertation.
+The module will help students to bring creative writing and critical practice together in order best to navigate their aims and objectives for writing.
+Assessment will involve a critical/creative portfolio.

 Contact hours and workload

 This module is approximately 300 hours of work.
 This breaks down into about 33 hours of contact time and about 267 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.